anandvamsi/PromptEngineering/GenerativeAI.md

 ## A key step In Generative AI For Text - Next Word
 During the training, text based Generative AI models ```learn the probability``` that a word might occur in a specific context. context ::```The cat sat on the ```
-Example Probablities for the next word ```mat: 0.4, table: 0.2, chair: 0.2" Model will choose based on the heighest probable
+Example Probablities for the next word ```mat: 0.4, table: 0.2, chair: 0.2``` Model will choose based on the heighest probable

+## Tokens
+A unit of text that might be a word, Tokens are consistant than word Words can multiple meanings, depending on the context "bank" might  means finance bank or a river bank

+TOken will be finance_bank/river_bank